The Wal-Mart Paradox

 I expect this is what commenter drip means by, “‘don’t exploit’ is difficult, in my world.”
 It’s true.
 And it’s a changing world.
 Calculations and compromises like these will become a factor for more and more people as the economy goes through it death spasms.

-In post Cold War America… prices rollback YOU!
+In post Cold War America… prices roll YOU back!